remememe/Live-Wallpaper/README.md

 **Dark Theme Recommended**

-*Requires Obsidian version 1.1.0+ and works on both desktop (Windows/macOS/Linux) and mobile*
+*Requires version 1.1.0+ and works on both desktop (Windows/macOS/Linux) and mobile*

-> **Note:** The plugin now supports mobile devices (Obsidian Mobile on iOS/Android) in addition to desktop platforms.
+> **Note:** The plugin now supports mobile devices in addition to desktop platforms.

 *Contribution*
 Contributions are welcome!
 If you'd like to